Susette comes from a big family, where she learned early on about good health maintenance. She eats, works, and lives as "green" as she can.

 The type of relationship you have and the way you celebrate it is what will make your gift to him unique.
 Depending on how much thought you put into it, you could actually transform the relationship, if you've experienced it as a negative one.
 The rewards will be well worth the effort.
 First, a little word on transforming the tough relationships.

-Father's Day Ideas for No-Good Fathers
+Father's Day Ideas for No-Good or Absent Fathers

 Should you be imagining that you have no relationship with your father, think again.
 Even his absence can have a huge effect.
 Even as a negative presence, he can have a positive influence.
 If the relationship seems lacking or awful, look at it this way: